Learnosity/custom-questions-skeleton/README.md

 * [Contributing to this project](#contributing-to-this-project)
 * [License](#license)

-## Overview: what does it contain?
+## Overview: what's in the guideline?
 The Learnosity Custom Question/Feature Guideline provides the complete demos of some custom questions/features built by Learnosity engineers which you can use as a base of your custom question/feature project.

-Following demos have been included in this repository:
+The following demos have been included in this repository:
 * Box and whisker
 * Custom question skeleton

-Each demo will have the following structure:
+Each demo has the following structure:
 * `package.json`: contains the information about your custom question/feature project.
   This file also contains some handy `scripts` that you can execute to quickly develop your custom question/feature.
 * `webpack.config.js`: is used to transpile and bundle your custom question/feature code.